CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Blocks/logs/log-event/log-event-block.md

 | `Cortex Debugger Service`  | `<install-location>\appsettings.json` | Debugger Service is used to debug flows when developing them in Cortex Studio                                          |
 | `Execution Service`        | `<install-location>\appsettings.json` | Execution Service is used to execute published flows in a runtime environment (e.g. Development, UAT, Production)      |

-An example of the log settings can be found below (some settings that do not need to be modified have been ommitted):
+An example of the log settings can be found below (some settings that do not need to be modified have been omitted):

 {{< highlight go "linenos=table,hl_lines=5 11-15,linenostart=1" >}}
 {